JonasSinjan/DESY-Summer-Project-2019/README.md

 My work was to get these running myself, testing them, extending 2d displacement to 3d, and running various tests to analyse problems and validate the synthetic data with python: structure function, contour plots, power spectra etc

-Created two more FORTRAN methods: phi0init - used for testing the scalar field initialisation in fourier space
+Created two more FORTRAN methods to aid development: `phi0init` - used for testing the scalar field initialisation in fourier space
-                                  , localB - to create local B fields with perturbations by adding waves, while ensuring div.B = 0
+                                  , `localB` - to create local B fields with perturbations by adding waves, while ensuring div.B = 0

 Runtimes: